The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: Generalized Fundamental Theorem of Calculus

 Since $g$ is nondecreasing, the total variation of its jump discontinuities is finite:

 Hence, for every $\eta >0$, there exists $N \in \mathbb{N}$ such that

-Now, let us define the function $G: \mathbb{R} \to \mathbb{R}$ by
+Now, let us define the function $G: [a,b]\to \mathbb{R}$ by

-Since $g$ is left-continuous and nondecreasing and we are just subtracting some of the jumps when they happen, $G$~is also left-continuous and nondecreasing---see \cite{Fernandez2020}.
-Furthermore, $G$ has finitely many discontinuities on $[a,b)$, namely $\{r_n\}_{n=1}^N$.
+Since $g$ is left\--continuous and nondecreasing and we are just subtracting some of the jumps when they happen, $G$~is also left\--continuous and nondecreasing\---see \cite{Fernandez2020}.
+Furthermore, $G$ has finitely many discontinuities, namely $\{r_n\}_{n=1}^N$.

-Let $\mu_G$ be the Lebesgue--Stieltjes measure associated to~$G$.
+Let $\mu_G$ be the Lebesgue\--Stieltjes measure associated to~$G$.
 Then, the measure $\mu_g - \mu_G$ is given by

 where $\delta_{r_n}$ denotes the Dirac mass at $r_n$.
 In particular, $\mu_g - \mu_G$ is a purely atomic measure supported on the set $\{r_n\}_{n>N} \subset [a,b)$, with total variation

 Hence, the desired approximation holds.